Luna1204/GalacticaMod/README.md

 # GalacticaMod
-Galactica, A mod fot Terraria using tModLoader
+Galactica, A mod for Terraria using tModLoader